LeudiX/racine-design/README.md

 ### TODO

+- Check scroll align inconsitency when going to left to the hero section through Navbar Logo Icon

 - feat(App):Added new Footer component and Navbar animation with logic improved for autoclose
 - Check h4 title spcacing affectin text components on About section
 - Check autoclose option menu on mobile display when touching a link